SmorgDotexe/ubiquitous-pancake_PA1473_PY/README.md

 - [ ] This is a user story the is incomplete
 - [x] This is a user story that is complete

 - [ ] Have a truck pickup an item (pallet).
+8 User story points
 - [ ] Have a truck follow a predetermined path.
+2 Useer story points
 - [ ] Have a truck follow a specified path from multiple options.
+13 USP
 - [ ] Have a truck pick up an item from an elevated surface.
+8 USP
 - [ ] Have a truck recognize that the picking-up of an item failed.
+2 USP
 - [ ] Have a truck recognize a misplaced item.
+13 USP
 - [ ] Have trucks avoid collisions of trucks.
+3 USP
 - [ ] Specify what color of object that the truck shall collect.
 - [ ] Abort the collection of a item.
 - [ ] Change the color specification of a pickup-item without aborting the operation.